 The standard formula is highly capital intensive when applied to a business such as PIAs with low lapse rates, a significant investment in alternative assets and a complex operating model.
-As a result, a number of management actions were enacted to improve the solvency position, including receipt of a £40m capital contribution from our parent PAC in June 2021, with a further capital contribution of £25m approved by the Company's board in March 2022.
+As a result, a number of management actions were enacted to improve the solvency position, including receipt of a £25m capital contribution from our parent PAC in March 2022.
 Management is considering a number of actions to increase the capital efficiency of PIA's business on a standard formula basis.